Temple Footbridge

 The name "Temple" comes from Temple Mill Island which was owned by the Knights Templar and the site of a mill, which was used to create copper sheets used in the construction of ships for the Royal Navy.
 The mill had a large water wheel to drive the milling machinery.

 In May 2019 the bridge was declared unsafe and closed to pedestrians.
 It was repaired and reopened in June of the same year.

+On 15 May 2023, the bridge was closed due to some of the deck boards degrading faster than expected.
+In September 2023, the Environment Agency reported that immediate repairs are not possible and the bridge will remain closed for an extended time.

 It is a haunched girder bridge with a wooden deck.
 At 150 ft, it is the longest hardwood bridge in Britain.
 The centre of the bridge gives a height of 6.51 m above the water allowing the passage of a range of vessels.